mallory/DNS-Privacy/DNS Privacy Vs..md

 In DNS privacy, authoritarian censorship faces two foes: user privacy and loss of censorship techniques.
 This leads the most dedicated regimes to effectively shutdown volumes of traffic based on protocols, rather than content or user data, thus casting a much wider net on populations in China, Russia and elsewhere.
 Public interest advocates, nor DNS privacy engineers, haven’t yet planned in advance their next move in this cat-mouse game.

-It is the hope of this paper that we can begin to release these tensions by addressing them headon.
+It is the hope of this paper that we can begin to release these tensions by addressing them head-on.
 Future work might build upon the basic literature review and analysis by gathering end-user evidence of the problem, which in turn might present best practice considerations to implementers and the technical community.

 # Vs. Measurement